edwarddim/zoom_attendance_parser/README.md

 ## License

-The Coding Dojo Zoom Attendance Parser is licensed under the MIT License.
+The Coding Dojo, Zoom Attendance Parser, is licensed under the MIT License.
 See the `LICENSE` file for more information.